aerosol/anxibits-hugo/content/post/2018-07-14-accessing-your-home-computer-remotely.md

 most brutal ones being a shitty internet connection in some random middle of nowhere.

 One of the most enlightening realisations I recently got was:

 > the fact that I work remotely is the only reason I need a laptop.

 Otherwise all the work is done **[at home](/anxibits/post/2018-03-27-a-week-with-linux/)**.

 ## Different strokes for different folks

-I'm still on Linux and I'm definitely not looking back, however the initial excitement.
+I'm still on Linux and I'm definitely not looking back.

-But, the very first desire of having everything carefully tailored and configured by hand is gone now.
+The very first desire of having everything carefully tailored and configured by hand is gone now.
 I realised, i3's minimalism was not for me (despite being truly entertaining!), because I couldn't really get a decent workflow with it.

-I've switched to bleeding edge [KDE (Plasma)](https://kde.org), since it resembles macOS in many ways, and it has been so stable ever since, it became boring.
-A truly rewarding and calm experience, despite getting tons of updates **every day**.
+I've switched to bleeding edge
+[KDE (Plasma)](https://kde.org), since it resembles macOS in many ways, and it has been so stable ever since, it became boring -- a truly rewarding and calm experience, despite getting tons of updates **every day**.

 BTW I use [Arch](https://archlinux.org) now :joy:.
 [It's a well established